 is available to all current students by logging in here to our SharePoint site.

-We expect all freshers to arrive at Trinity on Tuesday 2nd October 2018, between 10 and 12 noon.
+We expect all freshers to arrive at Trinity on Tuesday 6th October 2020, between 10 a.m. and 4 p.m.
 Your room will be available from this date.
-If you are an international student coming from outside Europe, it may exceptionally be possible for you to arrive on Monday 1st October 2018: please email our Undergraduate and Tutorial Administrator if you need to enquire about this.
+If you are travelling from a country currently under UK quarantine restrictions, you may, if you wish, request to arrive from Monday 21st September 2020 to complete your quarantine period in College.
+For all other international students coming from outside Europe, it may exceptionally be possible to arrive on Monday 5th October; please email our Admissions Officer if you wish to enquire about either of these options.

 For the rest of the academic year, all undergraduate students should note, especially if you are booking travel for going home in December and returning in January, that you are required to be in residence in Trinity as follows: